BlueBrain/nexus/docs/src/main/paradox/docs/delta/api/resources-api.md

 This operation runs validation of a resource against a schema.
 This would be useful to test whether resources would match the shape of a new schema.

-This is equivalent of doing an update with the same source as the last revision of the resource.
-It is useful when the schema or project contexts have changed, in order for the changes to be reflected in the resource.

 ```
 GET /v1/resources/{org_label}/{project_label}/{schema_id}/{resource_id}/validate
 ```